aghie/uuusa/README.md

 A Java implementation of the formalism described in the article "Universal, Unsupervised (rule-based), Uncovered Sentiment Analysis"

+## Prerequisites

+Java 8

+Maven (if you are compiling from source code)

+You also will need MaltParser and Stanford tagger if you plan to train a parser or a tagger to plug it into the system.

 # Build the JAR

 ## Building from source coude